tibs/markup-history/markup-history-extended-notes.rst

     </body>
   </html>

-There's not a lot here, as I'm not (in this context) especially interested in HTML-as-markup, and it's really a specialism of its own, with its own consideration and politics.
+There's not a lot of discussion of HTML here, as I'm not (in this context) especially interested in HTML-as-markup, and it's really a specialism of its own, with its own consideration and politics (and considerable text about it on the internet).

+Some links:

 * `Wikipedia on HTML`_
 * `The Evolution of Web Documents`_, Dan Connolly, Rohit Khare, and Adam